Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 This exercise consists of the following main steps:

-1. Create a fork of the GitLab repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2425/exercise-containers).
+1. Create a fork of the GitLab repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2526/exercise-containers).
 2. Setting up the `Dockerfile`
     - Base your image on Ubuntu 24.04
     - Create a file called `testfile` that contains `USERNAME`.
 This file should be copied to a directory called `/testfiles` inside the container.
     - Set the environment variable `ENV_TEST_VARIABLE` inside the container.
     - Define a default run command for the container.
-    - Install `neofetch` inside the container
+    - Install `fastfetch` or `neofetch` inside the container
     - Test the new container
-3. Run `neofetch` in a terminal inside the container and take a screenshot
+3. Run `fastfetch` or `neofetch` in a terminal inside the container and take a screenshot
 4. Create a merge request containing your changes.

 #### 1. Create a Fork (Docker)